NcollegeB/OpenToon/README.md

 # OpenToon

-OpenToon is a modification of
+OpenToon is a community modification of
 [Open Toontown](https://github.com/open-toontown/open-toontown).
 It contains a local client, an Astron-backed server, a Windows server-control GUI, cross-platform launch scripts, launcher build scripts, gameplay changes, and verification tools.

+This was created by me and all who would like to contribute, to work towards a modernized version of toontown for everyone to run their own private servers with minimal setup and low entry cost.

+If contributing please read the TO-DO-List or if you think of any features make a pull request. more can be seem in the Meaningfull Commits section.

 This is a **source-only repository**.
 It intentionally does not distribute game resources, native Astron executables, a Python/Panda3D runtime, live